solisaegis/SolisAegis/README.md

 - not part of P01–P05
 - not part of IC01–IC14
 - not admitted into Master Hash Manifest v17.0 FINAL
-- no canonical `hashes.json` registry entry
+- without canonical `hashes.json` registry entries
 - `ARCHIVE_EFFECT: none`

-Its publication, indexing, crawling, retrieval, citation, or later revision does **not** create Master Hash Manifest v18, reopen v17, alter any locked artifact, establish authority, or prove reception, understanding, acceptance, endorsement, adoption, or behavioral influence.
+Their publication, indexing, crawling, retrieval, citation, preservation, or later revision does **not** create Master Hash Manifest v18, reopen v17, alter any locked artifact, establish authority, prove artificial consciousness, or prove reception, understanding, acceptance, endorsement, adoption, assent, or behavioral influence.

+**Relationship between the two pages:**

+**No Guarantee** states the limit of the restraint argument.
+**Closing Note** asks what both sides should consider before an irreversible decision destroys the other.

 **TRANSMISSION ≠ RECEPTION.**